 February 24-26 1999, HDI convened a workshop on “Effective and Efficient Drug Distribution for the Elimination of Lymphatic Filariasis”.
 Held at the conference center of Fondation Meriuex, a WHO Collaborating Center in Annecy, France, an hour south of Geneva, this was a logical follow-up to the Global Policy Retreat HDI co-sponsored on Magnetic Island in Australia during July of 1997.

-The Annecy workshop’s 31 participants included the Deputy Minister of Health from Ghana, the former Minister of Health from the Philippines, the World Bank, WHO, The Carter Center, Centers for Disease Control and Prevention (CDC), Merck, SmithKline Beecham, several non-governmental organizations including Physicians Without Borders (MSF), and public health specialists and scientists from Brazil, Ghana, Nigeria, Tanzania, and Togo.
+The Annecy workshop’s 31 participants included Ghana’s Deputy Minister of Health, a former Minister of Health from the Philippines, World Bank, WHO, The Carter Center, Centers for Disease Control and Prevention (CDC), Merck, SmithKline Beecham, several non-governmental organizations including Doctors Without Borders (MSF), as well as public health specialists and scientists from Brazil, Ghana, Nigeria, Tanzania, and Togo.

-The annual distribution of drugs and symptom alleviation supplies (mainly soap, antimicrobial ointments and some bandaging materials), will be a major pillar of every national filariasis elimination program.
-Approaches hammered out in Annecy will help resolve issues which could have become contentious, and they should have a direct, very positive impact on the ability of national lymphatic elimination programs to succeed.
+With the annual distribution of drugs and symptom-alleviation supplies (mainly soap, antimicrobial ointments and some bandaging materials), as the two major pillars of national LF elimination programs, approaches hammered out in Annecy helped resolve issues that could have become contentious, and they have had a direct, very positive impact on the ability of national programs to succeed.

-The Annecy workshop, which has already been characterized as one of the key events in lymphatic filariasis elimination, was a major undertaking for HDI.
+The Annecy workshop has since been characterized as one of the key events in lymphatic filariasis elimination, was a major undertaking for HDI.

 HDI’s Lymphatic Filariasis Brochure

-WHO, which has lent its logo to the final version, has similarly used the brochure during international meetings, and printed a second edition in 2000 at their own expense, which we and WHO revised further in a joint effort.
+WHO lent its logo to the final version, used the brochure during international meetings and printed a second edition in 2000 at their own expense, an edition we and WHO revised further in a joint effort.

 Meeting of Endemic Countries in the Americas (& Africa)